rivaisali/ruby-api/README.md

 This API example application demonstrates the live stream workflow using the `/live_streams` endpoint of the Wowza Streaming Cloud™ service REST API version 1.

-> **Note:** Wowza Streaming Cloud REST API version 1.0 is in a public preview release and isn't intended for use in production environments.
-All use of the Wowza Streaming Cloud REST API is subject to the Wowza Streaming Cloud Terms of Use.

 If you just want to know how to use the Wowza Streaming Cloud API using the Ruby Net::HTTP library, [look at this section](#how_to_ruby_net_http).

 ## Contents